Shayleysangels.org

 Thanks to your support, every school in Wash.
 Co. was delivered journals to offer students!

-We are getting ready to do another round of journals before school lets out so students have the resources should they need them over the summer.
+We prepared another round of journals to be ready before school started back up.
 These are journals that look regular (for both boys and girls) that have the texting app., etc. should they reach a point they may need a little support.
 Journaling is a healthy way to get out your thoughts and feelings.
 If you'd like some, PLEASE let us know so we can get these out before kids leave for summer breaks.
 Feel free to share this information!
 Counselors, if you'd like some to give out to students you know who may benefit, let us know!

 These journal kits included a journal with resources inside to help people such as the texting no. for a free counselor, the hotline no., our website, and tips to use to get out of an anxiety attack.
 We included cool ways to use the journals such as color-coding your writing so you can see the progress visually, and we included pens to use as well.